ryan-blunden/docker/python-web-server-code-challenge/index.md

 # Python Web Server Docker Code Challenge

-The challenge is to create a Dockerfile and that is a Python or other static web server.
+The challenge is to create a Dockerfile and is a Python (or other, if you want a harder challenge) static web server.
 You'll also create a Makefile for easy management.

 It is designed to test your knowledge of the most fundamental Dockerfile